 Embarking on a trek to meet the Amahoro gorilla family requires dedication and purpose.
 Only a maximum of 8 individuals aged 15 and above are granted the privilege to venture into their realm.
 The gorilla permit required for this transformative experience is valued at $1500 per person per trek.
 As the dry months from June to October and December to February roll around, the environment becomes more conducive for this journey, enhancing the opportunity to forge a unique connection with the Amahoro family.

-Trek Africa Tours, a beacon of expertise in the realm of primate safaris, extends an invitation to embark on a journey of serenity and connection.
+Trek Africa Expeditions, a beacon of expertise in the realm of primate safaris, extends an invitation to embark on a journey of serenity and connection.
 Specializing in Rwanda primate safaris to Volcanoes National Park, we pave the way for travelers to embrace the challenges, the rewards, and the profound moments that await in the presence of the Amahoro gorilla family.
 Contact us to secure your passage to an encounter that resonates with the heart and soul of this tranquil group.